alexliu0809/alexliu0809.github.io/_includes/blog_how_to_setup_postfix_and_dkim.md

     value
     ```
 5. Put this value as a TXT record into your zone file and hit continue.
-Replace `value` with the actual token you get.
+Replace **value** with the actual token you get.
     ```
     _acme-challenge.example.com    300     IN      TXT     "value"
     ```
-Once you have finished the process, the certificates will be stored under `/etc/letsencrypt/live/<your.domain>/`. .
+Once you have finished the process, the certificates will be stored under **/etc/letsencrypt/live/your.domain/**. .
 You can add your new certificates to the Postfix configuration using the two commands below.
-Replace the `<your.domain>` with your `system mail name` defined in previous step.
+Replace the **your.domain** with your **system mail name** defined in previous step.
 ```
 sudo postconf -e 'smtpd_tls_cert_file = /etc/letsencrypt/live/<your.domain>/fullchain.pem'
 sudo postconf -e 'smtpd_tls_key_file = /etc/letsencrypt/live/<your.domain>/privkey.pem'